rust-lang/book/second-edition/src/ch01-01-installation.md

 If you see this, Rust has been installed successfully!
 Congrats!

-If you don't and you're on Windows, check that Rust is in your `%PATH%` system variable.
+If you don’t and you’re on Windows, check that Rust is in your `%PATH%` system variable.

-If it still isn't working, there are a number of places where you can get help.
+If it still isn’t working, there are a number of places where you can get help.
 The easiest is [the #rust IRC channel on irc.mozilla.org][irc]<!-- ignore -->, which you can access through [Mibbit][mibbit].
-Go to that address, and you'll be chatting with other Rustaceans (a silly nickname we call ourselves) who can help you out.
+Go to that address, and you’ll be chatting with other Rustaceans (a silly nickname we call ourselves) who can help you out.
 Other great resources include [the Users forum][users] and [Stack Overflow][stackoverflow].